stridesprogramming/stridesprogramming.github.io/content/tips/making-a-homepage-with-hugo/index.md

 Hugo encourages you to put the HTML the browser uses in `layouts` and populate it with content the user sees from `content`.

 ## Wrapping Up
 You have a Hugo homepage with Markdown content that gets added to an HTML layout.
-Go wild, and if you want to understand other page types, come back soon!
+Edit either file to go wild with your home page!